Arealai/api-documentation/README.md

 The Webhook payload will include different information for different cases.
 Currently, there are 3 different payloads.

+You can test your Webhook endpoints by adding "test_webhook=1" to your query string when you make a regular API call to process files, this will actually not process files, instead it will intentionally trigger a failure Webhook notification just for testing purposes.

 **First Notification: Session is Created.**

 A notification with JSON payload will be sent when a new Session/Loan is created, this is just for the reference and does not mean that document(s) are processed yet (which might be still getting processed.)
 A separate notification with 'document' details will be sent when all document(s) are processed within this Session.